This blog will take a thorough dive into the timeline of Artificial Intelligence. Beginning from the very start, the 1940s.

 3. John Mcarthy – the father of AI (1955)

-John McCarthy is the highlight of our timeline of AI.
-He was an American Computer Scientist, coined the term Artificial Intelligence in his proposal for the Dartmouth Conference, the first-ever Artificial Intelligence conference held in 1956.
+John McCarthy is the highlight of our history of Artificial Intelligence.
+He was an American Computer Scientist, coined the term Artificial Intelligence in his proposal for the Dartmouth Conference, the first-ever AI conference held in 1956.
 The objective was to design a machine that would be capable of thinking and reasoning like a human.
 He believed that this scientific breakthrough would happen within 5-5000 years.
 In 1958, he created the Lisp computer language, which became the standard AI programming language and is still used today.

 4. Unimate the industrial robot (1961)